 Potassium is key to a healthy diet as well and absolutely imperative to maintaining a properly functioning body.
 Without potassium, our muscles become easily fatigued, our hearts won’t regulate our blood pressure as well, and our nervous system doesn’t recover as easily.
 Most of our body’s potassium is stored in our cells and is critical to how they function.
 The fastest and best way to replenish potassium stores and maintain a healthy balance in our bodies is through a well balanced diet full of foods like the ones included on our list.
 Keep in mind that high potassium diets are not for everyone and you should consult with a dietitian or a doctor before making any drastic changes in your diet.

-The primary focus of the foods on the list was the amount of potassium each one contained compared to their nutritional value.
-To be considered an “excellent source” of potassium the food itself must meet at least 20% of your daily potassium needs.
-In comparison, for a food to be considered an “excellent source” of nutrients the food must meet 10 to 15% percent of your daily value nutritional needs.
+Our list primarily focuses on foods that had the highest percentage of your daily potassium needs in each serving.
+For a food to be considered an “excellent source” of nutrients it must meet 10 to 15% of your daily nutritional needs.
 Each of the foods on the list is at least considered a “good source” of potassium, while some of them meet the 20% value set by DV per RACC standards (Daily Value per Reference Amount Customarily Consumed standards).
 Knowing how to read your food labels can help you better understand what you’re eating and if you’re getting adequate nutrients.

 Taste and Practicality